anader123/compound-channels/README.md

 ## Diagrams
 ### Depositing Funds to a cChannel
-_Sender adds Dai to the cChannel and the Dai is then locked into Compound until the channel is closed._
+_Sender deposits Dai to the cChannel and the Dai is then locked into Compound until the channel is closed._

 ![](src/Images/deposit.png)